Howard Moscoe: Late 2006

 Moscoe announced in late October 2006 that the TTC was considering the installment of electronic signs, to show bus and streetcar riders how long they would have to wait for the next vehicle.
 The following month, he announced that the TTC would introduce new tokens to combat counterfeiting.
-He has also proposed shifting Toronto to an automatic train system to increase service capacity, and introducing a station master at each stop to handle upgrades and customer complaints.
+He also proposed shifting Toronto to an automatic train system to increase service capacity, and introducing a station master at each stop to handle upgrades and customer complaints.

 One day after the 2006 municipal election, the federal government of Stephen Harper announced that it would provide the TTC with $1.4 million for anti-terrorism measures.
 Moscoe described the announcement as a "slap in the face", far below the $35 million the TTC had requested for security upgrades.
 He declined to participate in a photo opportunity with federal officials, and asked the Harper government to reconsider its proposal.
-Moscoe has also rejected the Conservative government's suggestion that Toronto consider public-private partnerships for transit services, saying "In transit we call them public-pirate partnerships.
+Moscoe also rejected the Conservative government's suggestion that Toronto consider public-private partnerships for transit services, saying "In transit we call them public-pirate partnerships.
 All the experience has been bad."

 In a surprise move, Moscoe declined to seek renomination as TTC chair after the 2006 election.
-He is currently seeking appointment to the Greater Toronto Transit Authority, a new regional body.
+He sought appointment to the Greater Toronto Transit Authority, a new regional body.